- Water Ionizer Reviews

 Chanson Water Ionizers

-The small filter of the Chanson Miracle ionizer is probably sufficient for people who already have excellent water quality, however if you have some of the following: sediment, iron, heavy metals, Chloramines, Fluoride, Chromium 6, pharmaceuticals, etc. in your water, then the C3 prefiltration system is recommended by the Chanson company.
+The filtration of the Chanson water ionizers is poor.
+It may be adequate for people who already have excellent water quality, however if you have some of the following: sediment, iron, heavy metals, Chloramines, Fluoride, Chromium 6, pharmaceuticals, etc. in your water, then the C3 prefiltration system is recommended by the Chanson company.
 The Chanson company does not sanction doing a "vinegar wash" to clean the plates.
 They have their own citric-acid wash that they recommend to use every 3 months.
-Your warranty may be void if you have hard water and don't do a citric acid wash regularly as suggested.
+Your warranty may be void if you have hard water and don't do a citric acid wash regularly (every 3 months) as suggested.

 Chinese Water Ionizers Reviews